sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 1. Training data is unbalanced – non-uniform use of training data by different clients.

-1. Training is massively distributed - the number of local model training is generally more than the average number of data points per client.
+1. Training is distributed - the number of local model training is generally more than the average number of data points per client.

 1. Training has limited communication – offline or on slow or inexpensive media to send the parameter values to a centralized server.